bramstroker/homeassistant-powercalc/docs/source/virtual-power.rst

 To manually add virtual power sensors for your devices you can use the GUI or add some configuration to `configuration.yaml`.

-Powercalc provides different calculation strategies which you can utilize to set up a new virtual power sensor.
-Each strategy has it's own use case.
-If you want to know all about the configuration options check the dedicated section.
+Powercalc offers various calculation methods that can be used to establish a new virtual power sensor.
+Each method is suitable for specific use cases.
+To learn about all the configuration options, refer to the dedicated section.

 - :doc:`strategies/fixed`
 - :doc:`strategies/linear`